Ground Cover for Shade

 Planting and Maintenance Tips

-- Soil Preparation: Ensure well-drained, nutrient-rich soil.
-Add compost to enhance soil quality.
+- Soil Preparation: Well-drained, nutrient-rich soil.
+Add compost before planting to give new plants a strong start.

-- Watering: Maintain consistent moisture, especially for newly planted ground covers.
-Avoid overwatering, as this can lead to root rot.
+- Watering: Consistent moisture, especially for newly planted ground covers.
+Avoid waterlogging — root rot is the most common failure mode.

 Potential Challenges